-Apple regularly releases software updates all their devices.
-Installing the latest operating system fixes bugs, improves security, and sometimes introduces new features.
+Apple regularly releases software updates on all its devices.
+Installing the latest operating system fixes bugs, improves security, and sometime introduces new features.
 It’s essential to keep your iPhone up to date for smooth and optimal performance.
 You can run into serious issues if your phone won’t update to the newest software.

 Reasons Why Your iPhone Wont Update

 Typically, your iPhone automatically downloads the latest iOS update.
 It’s also easy to manually start the process by checking “Software Update” in the Settings.
 But if none of these methods work, you may have to troubleshoot your phone.
 Here are some possible reasons why your iPhone is unable to update software.

 1. Your iPhone Model Is Incompatible With the Update

 Not all iPhone models support the latest iOS software updates.
 If you have an older model, you can still receive decent updates that keep your phone free from bugs and security threats.
 But you won’t be able to take advantage of the newer features included in the recent updates.
 This is the main reason for iPhone wont update.